anazario/TestPlatformAnalysis/README.md

 # TestPlatformAnalysis
-Analysis framework for LGAD data obtained from the KU test platform system
+Analysis framework for handling LGAD data obtained from the KU test platform system